amethyst/rustrogueliketutorial/book/src/chapter_1.md

     use rltk::RltkBuilder;
     let context = RltkBuilder::simple80x50()
         .with_title("Roguelike Tutorial")
-        .build();
+        .build()?;
    ```
    is an example of calling a *function* from inside a `struct` - where that struct doesn't take a "self" function.
 In other languages, this would be called a *constructor*.
 We're calling the function `simple80x50` (which is a builder provided by RLTK to make a terminal 80 characters wide by 50 characters high.
 The window title is "Roguelike Tutorial".
 9. `let gs = State{ };` is an example of a *variable* assignment (see [The Rust Book](https://doc.rust-lang.org/book/ch03-01-variables-and-mutability.html)).
 We're making a new variable called `gs` (short for "game state"), and setting it to be a copy of the `State` struct we defined above.
-10. `rltk::main_loop(context, gs);` calls into the `rltk` namespace, activating a function called `main_loop`.
+10. `rltk::main_loop(context, gs)` calls into the `rltk` namespace, activating a function called `main_loop`.
 It needs both the `context` and the `GameState` we made earlier - so we pass those along.
 RLTK tries to take some of the complexity of running a GUI/game application away, and provides this wrapper.
 The function now takes over control of the program, and will call your `tick` function (see above) every time the program "ticks" - that is, finishes one cycle and moves to the next.
 This can happen 60 or more times per second!

 Hopefully that made some sense!